J0hn1975/MS3-LyricFinder/README.md

 ## Site owner goals
 The main goal of this site is to present song lyrics on a website that is easy to navigate.
-> 10. A way of contact the site owner with any issues related to the site.
-> 11. Present the end user with a clear and simple navigaion menu.
+> 10. Present the end user with a clear and simple navigaion menu.
-> 12. The ability to add, edit and delete lyrics.
-> 13. Make a site that is responsive across all devices.
+> 11. Make a site that is responsive across all devices.
-> 14. A site that provides feedback and validation.
+> 12. A site that provides feedback and validation.
-> 15. Abilty to edit or delete genres
+> 13. Abilty to edit or delete genres
-> 16. On the 404 page the user shouldn't use the broswer back but instead the nav bar.
+> 14. On the 404 page the user shouldn't use the broswer back but instead the nav bar.
 ---

 ## Structure